There are hundreds of thousands of spiritual blogs online.

 And if you love reading about Zen, take a look at these Zen sayings and proverbs.
 They’re soooo inspiring!

-Good Life Zen: The blog of Mary Jaksch.
+The blog of Mary Jaksch.
 Jaksch describes herself as being a person who is passionate about helping others to live happier lives.
 Her blog reveals this passion admirably.
 Here, you’ll find the best practical advice on how Zen attitudes and exercises can contribute to a happier, healthier and more positive life.
+A very well written Zen blog.

 Best Yoga Blogs

 We are proud to present TheDailyMeditation award for the world’s top yoga blogs.
-Has your site found its place in our list?
+Has your site found its place in our list of yoga blogs?
 If so be sure to let your readers know the good news! (article shortlink: http://wp.me/p3fZC4-xZ )

 Without further ado; the top 100 yoga blogs in the world.

 - The Householder Yogini: This blog is about using yoga in family life and is absolutely perfect for kids.
 It contains excellent articles and tips on how to get kids into yoga.
-A definite must-read for families interested in yoga.
+A definite must-read for families interested in yoga blogs.

 - My Yoga Blog: My Yoga Blog is full of reviews and tips on yoga, but my favourite part of this website is the personal flair that the writer puts into every article.
 Excellent.

 - DailyCupofYoga.com –DailyCupofYoga is a collaborative venture, with various guests posting from around the world.
-This site is full of the best tips, books, wisdom and all kinds of resources that will aid your self development through yoga.
+This yoga blog is full of the best tips, books, wisdom and all kinds of resources that will aid your self development through yoga.
 Highly recommended for everybody!

 - AnacostiaYogi: This is the blog of yoga instructor Sariane Leigh, who teaches yoga movements in the African-American styles.
 There are lots of different yoga programs to get involved with.